ctsayyu/Springboot-TODOProject/README.md

 - reporting in html or pdf

-Database used for this project is MySQL: name of db: demo
+Database used for this project is MySQL:
+- name of db: demo
+- table in this db: user, role, users_role, and todo

 Template for this Project:
-credit to colorlib
+- credit to colorlib